startdevx/dx-cli/docs/integrate-your-ai.md

 )
 ```

-## Interface of `ai.ps1` script
+## 📜 Interface of `ai.ps1` script

 ### Script inputs

 The `ai.ps1` script receives two parameters:
 * `PromptInput`: the prompt created by the user
-* `PromptSystem`: a system prompt provided by DX CLI to give context or instructions to the AI.
+* `PromptSystem`: a system prompt provided by DX CLI to give context or instructions to the AI

 > [!NOTE]
 > You may choose to use, modify, or ignore the system prompt depending on your implementation.

+### Script logic

+You can use PowerShell language to write your script or you can use any other type of scripting language and call them using its command such as `python`.

 ### Script output

-The script must return a **string**.
-This returned string is displayed directly in the DX CLI user interface.
+You can write your script directly in PowerShell, or use any other scripting language and invoke it through its command-line interface (for example, `python`).

-## Example: OpenAI API Integration
+## ✍️ Example: OpenAI API integration

 Below is an example implementation using the OpenAI Responses API.